noxor0/DjangoUnsynqed/README.md

 # DjangoUnsynqed Project
 DjangoUnsqyned was a project to showcase my abilities as a developer.
-It includes information and qualifications about myself, and a poll system that uses a static cloud database to hold synchronize all results.
+It includes information and qualifications about myself, and a poll system that uses a shared cloud database to synchronize the results between all instances.

 # Deployment